Angeline Malik: Early life

-Malik has one elder brother and sister, Dr. Arshad Khan Malik and Amberine Khan, residing in Islamabad with her mother, Anees Khan Malik and a younger sister Alvera Khan residing in Europe.
-Her father has died an ophthalmologist and professor known for his humanitarian and charity work Professor M Aslam Khan Malik.
+Malik has one elder brother and sister, Dr. Arshad Khan Malik and Amberine Khan, residing in Islamabad with her mother, Anees Khan Malik, and a younger sister, Alvera Khan, residing in Europe.
+Her late father, Professor M. Aslam Khan Malik, was an ophthalmologist and professor known for his humanitarian and charity work.
 She resides in Karachi.

 Malik spent her initial childhood in England and then shifted to Islamabad.
-She Malik completed her master's degree in fine arts, particularly in sculpture; for further studies she went to London, to secure her another master's degree in computer imaging and animation from London Guildhall University.
+She completed her master's degree in fine arts, particularly in sculpture; for further studies she went to London, to secure her another master's degree in computer imaging and animation from London Guildhall University.